G-String-Legacy/G_String/vault/github.md

 [Return](../../../)
 ## Why is G_String on GitHub?
 G_String is a tool of science; science is dynamic, collaborative, and universal.
 Manuscripts, books and journals, based on their technologies and economies, are static, monopolistic and costly.
+It is time for G_String to join the world of [Open Source](Open_Source.md).

 The advent of the Internet opened the door for dynamic, collaborative, universal, and affordable communication and work.
 But the unrestrained, and profit driven explosion of Internet based media has encouraged a dilution of solid, evidence-based knowledge in the society at large, and together with intentionally misleading infusions, has also destabilized social cohesion.